All Episodes

 That's why I sent you an email saying I need a job, Rush, back about three years ago.

-I'd be I would degrade myself to be your co-pilot.
+Well, even a co-pilot job, I'd be degrading myself to be your co-pilot.

 I don't care.

-That'd be the your dream job, wouldn't it?
+But he said, my wife says, that'd be your dream job, wouldn't it?

-Well, I've been uh trying to apply for jobs overseas, but they don't you know uh up until the age sixty five thing, they wouldn't take anybody over sixty now.
+Well, I've been trying to apply for jobs overseas, but they don't, you know, up until the age 65 thing, they wouldn't take anybody over 60.

-They're saying, well, since you haven't flown in two years, we don't want you unless you're current, you know.
+Now they're saying, well, since you haven't flown in two years, we don't want you unless you're current.

-But but I look like well, hopefully everybody tells me I look like I'm fifty.
+But I look like, well, hopefully, everybody tells me I look like I'm 50.

 Okay, but you love aviation, right?